uddhavdave/minurl/README.md

 # MINURL
-An on-memory URl shortner with metrics API.
+An in-memory URl shortner with metrics API.
 Supports 68 billion Unique URls without collision.

 # Design
 Designed with Scalability and Observability in mind, this application uses Cassandra as its Data Store and has caching enabled by default